Bodies of two cops killed in Jharkhand Maoist attack recovered | Law-Order

 - India

-Bodies of two policemen, killed in a Maoist attack in Jharkhand's West Singhbhum district, were recovered on Wednesday, a police officer said.
+Bodies of two policemen, killed in a Maoist attack in Jharkhand's West Singhbhum district, were recovered on Wednesday, an officer said.

 According to Sub-divisional Police Officer of Chakradharpur, Dilip Khalkho, the rebels shot the two bodyguards – identified as constables Shankar Nayak and Thakur Hembram – and slit the throat of one of them before fleeing with their rifles.